123Satyajeet123/AIMasterResearcher/README.md

-This is an AI research agent which goes to internet to find out content for you, scrape and summarize, ultimately present a solution
+This is an AI research agent that searches the internet to find content for you, scrapes and summarizes it, and ultimately presents a solution.

-To run it locally, put the commands in order, make sure you have python 3.9 and above and pip installed
+To run it locally, follow these steps.
+Make sure you have Python 3.9 or above and pip installed:

-Setup a free openai key and put it in a .env file like this
+Set up a free OpenAI key and put it in a .env file like this:

 OPENAI_API_KEY = "your key here in quotes"

+Create a virtual environment and install the required packages:
 1. python -m venv venv
 2. pip install -r requirements.txt

+Run the application using Streamlit:
 3. streamlit run main.py

 Thats it...

 Happy Researching....